Highland Society of London: Activities

-In 1782, the Society was instrumental in securing the repeal of the statutory proscription of Highland Dress introduced after the Jacobite rising of 1745.
-It has a well known and definitive collection of clan tartans, established in the early 19th century.
+In 1782, the Society was instrumental in securing the repeal of the Dress Act 1746, the statutory proscription of Highland Dress, introduced after the Jacobite rising of 1745.
+It has a well known and definitive collection of clan tartans established in the early 19th century.
 In its early days it was active in the investigations into the authenticity of the poems supposedly by Ossian, which it had also helped to publish.

 The Society supports and awards annual prizes for piping, including gold medals at the Northern Meeting and Argyllshire Gathering.
 Its early records are deposited in the National Library of Scotland.

+Highland Book Prize

+In 2017, the Society established the Highland Book Prize in collaboration with Moniack Mhor.
+Open to fiction, non-fiction and poetry, the prize "celebrates the finest published work that recognises the rich talent, landscape, and cultural diversity of the Scottish Highlands".

+In 2020, during the COVID-19 pandemic, the 2019 prize was jointly awarded to all four shortlisted authors "equally as a collective, as a celebration of life, literature and community".